-Check with your employer which arrangement your workplace pension uses.
+Check with your employer or pension provider which arrangement your workplace pension uses.
 This determines what you’ll see on your payslip.

 Your employer takes your contribution from your pay before it’s taxed.
 You only pay tax on what’s left.
 This means you get full tax relief, no matter if you pay tax at the basic, higher or additional rate.